-The bugs are gone or quieted down, and the animals are out in full force, giving you a great wildlife watching experience.
-Oh, and there are no crowds!
+The bugs have gone or quieted down, and the animals are out in full force, giving you a great wildlife-watching experience.

 At night in your comfy cabin, the kids rest peacefully as there are no late night boaters out creating noise pollution, and you and your spouse enjoy a nice cider or pumpkin beer on the patio, listening to the rustle of the leaves.

 While a lake home is typically seen as a great place to spend the summer, if that is the only time you utilize your space you are only getting a fraction of the benefits of lake living!